TrickyTaco11/RobCo-Terminal/README.md

 I recommend using 'Cool-retro-term' by Swordfish90: https://github.com/Swordfish90/cool-retro-term/tree/1.2.0

-The centre of the screen for the scri[t is set in the Terminal.py file line: 168.
+The centre of the screen for the script is set in the Terminal.py file line: 168.

 ## Features